duckinator/homf/README.md

 Bug reports and pull requests are welcome on GitHub at <https://github.com/duckinator/homf>.

-The code for Bork is available under the [MIT License](http://opensource.org/licenses/MIT).
+The code for Homf is available under the [MIT License](http://opensource.org/licenses/MIT).